pmctire/mysql-abrupt-exit/README.md

 MYSQL_PASSWORD=supersecret node ./mysql-early-exit.js --process-results
 ```

 Notice that `Disconnected, THIS IS NEVER SHOWN` was printed to the console.
-The
-only difference here is that the results stream for the query was fully
-processed by our code.